sachinvas/Swifter/index.md

 // Create new UIColor for RGB values let color = UIColor(red: 121, green: 220, blue: 164)

+// Create new UIColor for a hex string (including strings starting with #, 0x or in short css hex format) let color = UIColor(hexString: "#00F")

 // Create new UIColor for a hexadecimal value let color = UIColor(hex: 0x45C91B)